 1 tbsp bicarbonate soda

 Leave the skins to soak in the solution for a maximum of 15-20 mins.
 You should set a timer for this as the solution will make the skins go tough if they are left in there for longer.
 Rinse the skins with clean water.

 We use the Leder Tanning Kit.
 It includes the tanning chemical, leather oil and a fleshing knife.
 The 500ml bottle of tanning chemical will tan approx. 6kg of skins (between 4-6 deer hides, depending on their size).
 There are a number of different brands and options for tanning chemicals.
 We choose to use Leder, as it is a chromium-based solution, so it will not wash out of the hide.

-NOTE: I Am Hunter members get 10% off this kit through Mansfield Hunting and Fishing (code in our Trophy Room).
+NOTE: I Am Hunter members can get 10% off this kit through Mansfield Hunting and Fishing (discount code in our Trophy Room).

 We like to use our hides as rugs on the floor and they inevitably get dirty so it is nice to be able to throw them in the wash without any worry.

 Once you have mixed your tanning chemical, leave the skins in the solution for as long as the instructions state (Leder’s is between 3-10 days).

 Remove the skins and rinse them with clean water.